 The answer to this is probably a resounding no.

 Think of your own puckered lips and wide eyes when popping a handful of fresh cranberries in your mouth.
 Cranberries are undoubtedly tart!

 Cranberry Extract For Dogs

-In a study published by the American Journal of Veterinary Research, dogs with chronic UTI issue were given a small amount of cranberry extract for 60 days.
+In a study published by the American Journal of Veterinary Research, dogs with UTI issue were given a small amount of cranberry extract for 60 days.

 All the dogs treated with the cranberry were free of urinary tract infections during the study.
 Also, urinalysis concluded that harmful bacteria in the urinary tract reduced significantly in number.

 The cranberry worked as a preventative, not a cure.
 But, this is good news for you if your dog has frequent UTIs, especially since results looked good after only 30 days of treatment.

 If you want to give your dog with UTI issues cranberries, then speak with your veterinarian first.
 Make a quick appointment so a urinalysis can be completed.
 Also, alert the professional on what you intend on doing.